 Fact #26: Name of Their Family

-If female guinea pigs do not give birth to a young one before 6 months she can die because her pubic bone fuses if she doesn’t give birth to young ones and if after that she can’t give birth even if she wants to, so, if she gets pregnant after pubic bones are fused, she will die.
-(That is not fair!)
+If female guinea pigs do not give birth to a young one before 6 months, she can die because her pubic bone fuses if she doesn’t give birth to young ones.
+She can’t even give birth even if she wants to.
+So, if she gets pregnant after pubic bones are fused, she will die.

 Fact #28: The Story of Their Fame